BobRusch/MealsToGo/Readme.md

 ### Description:

-This app is similar to yelp.
+This app is similar to Uber Eats.

 ### How to create: